 2258 S. Kinnickinnic Ave., (414) 294-4848

 The menu is short and simple, but oh, so sweet.
-Choose from a list of authentic Mexican breakfasts including egg scrambles, omelettes or specialties for $7.95-8.95.
-Oh, and don't miss the margaritas, mimosas or Bloody Marias.
+Choose from a list of authentic Mexican breakfasts including egg scrambles, omelettes or specialties for $7.95 or $8.95.
+Oh, and don't miss the margaritas, mimosas or Bloody Marias of course.

 223 N. Water St., (414) 220-9933

 You might wonder, pizza for brunch?
 Yep, that's the idea at Rustico.
-On Saturday from 10 a.m. to 3 p.m. and Sunday from 11 a.m. to 5 p.m., Rustico flips the menu and offers specialty breakfast pizzas along with standard fare like eggs, fritattas and French toast.
+Starting at 11 a.m. on Saturdays and 10 a.m. on Sundays, Rustico flips the menu and offers specialty breakfast pizzas along with standard fare like eggs, fritattas and French toast.
 The favorite?
 Try the breakfast calzone stuffed with sausage, mozzarella, egg, basil, onion and pomodoro sauce.

 5539 W. State St., (414) 453-2410

 You'll get a healthy portion of everything meaty at Saz's.
 Served all-you-can-eat style, pick from a long list of chef-carved entrees, omelets, desserts, champagne and Bloody Marys.
-Eat every Sunday from 10 a.m. to 1:30 p.m.
-Adults are $19 and children ages 3-11 are $9.
+Eat every Sunday from 11 a.m. to 1:30 p.m.
+Adults are $19 and children ages 3 to 11 are $9.

 5133 S. Lake Dr., Cudahy, (414) 747-9800

 This hidden cafe serves up delicious healthier fare in a quaint and cozy setting.
-They serve plenty of classic comforts, but don't miss the oatmeal pancakes served with sauteed apples or lingonberries.
+They serve plenty of classic comforts, but don't miss the oatmeal pancakes served with sautéed apples or lingonberries.
 In true brunch form, you can also order from a selection of sandwiches, salads and burgers.
-Served Sunday from 7 a.m. to 3 p.m.
+Served Tuesday through Sunday from 7 a.m. to 3 p.m.

 735 E. Center St., (414) 212-8910

 Classic breakfast items coexist next to inventive items like the portabella béchamel Benedict, chocolate zucchini bread French toast and poutine at this Riverwest pub.
 Wash down your brunch with a locally brewed Stonefly Brewing beer or Bloody Mary.
 Vegetarian and gluten-free options available.
 Open Saturdays and Sundays from 10 a.m. to close.
 Prices range from $7.50 to $10.75.
 Don't feel like leaving the comfort of your home?
 Stonefly's brunch menu is available for delivery!

 Trinity Three Irish Pubs